About this article

 Western travelers increasingly arrive at Amritapuri with a dual intention: spiritual retreat and physical healing.
 The ashram's ecosystem of healthcare makes this combination genuinely possible — and in many cases, visitors find that the spiritual and physical dimensions of healing here are deeply intertwined.

-Amrita Kripa Hospital — Modern Medical Care on the Ashram Premises
+Amrita Ayurveda Hospital — Modern Medical Care on the Ashram Premises

 The Amrita Kripa Charitable Hospital is located to the left of the parking lot outside the Western Canteen area, just outside the southern gate of the ashram.
 It provides full allopathic (modern Western) medical care for residents and international visitors alike.